Free Website Content - Making an RSS Feed

 </item>

-how the items relate to each other.
-Like items channels
+people how the items relate to each other.
+Like items

-use title, description and link tags to describe its content.
+channels use title, description and link tags to describe

-The open channel tag <chanel> occurs before the first
+its content.
+The open channel tag <chanel> occurs

 <channel>